kesarai/odin-recipes/README.md

 # odin-recipes
 Website for the HTML lessons on The Odin Project.
 The website consists on a home page with 3 links to different recipe pages that describe how to make the recipe.
-First project!
+First project so commits on git are still confusing but getting there.